AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab2.md

 # 1. Azure IoT Academy Month Two, Day Two, Lab Two

+This hands on lab seeks to introduce the student to the following Azure Services and Technologies:

+- Visual Studio
+- Azure Digital Twins
+- Azure IoT Hub
+- CloudShell
+-
+-

 This Azure Digital Twins lab describes how to build out an end-to-end solution that demonstrates the functionality of the service.
 To set up a full end-to-end solution driven by live data from your environment, you can connect your Azure Digital Twins instance to other Azure services for management of devices and data.

 In this tutorial, you will...